nix-community/home-manager/docs/manual/installation/nixos.md

   home.packages = [ pkgs.atool pkgs.httpie ];
   programs.bash.enable = true;

-  # This value determines the Home Manager release from which the default
+  # This value determines the Home Manager release that your configuration is
-  # settings for stateful data, like file locations and database versions
-  # on your system were taken.
-The state version is required and should
-  # stay at the version you originally installed.
-More documentation for
-  # this option is available at https://nixos.org/nixos/options.html.
+  # compatible with.
+This helps avoid breakage when a new Home Manager release
+  # introduces backwards incompatible changes.
+  #
+  # You should not change this value, even if you update Home Manager.
+If you do
+  # want to update the value, then make sure to first check the Home Manager
+  # release notes.
-  home.stateVersion = "24.05";
+  home.stateVersion = "24.05"; # Please read the comment before changing.

 };
 ```